petartz/word-smith-breakable-toy/README.md

 # Wordsmith
 Wordmsith is a website for creating dictionaries and organizing words.
-It is meant as a tool for navigating the immensely interconnected web of words by organizing them through user generated tags and dictionaries.
+Create public dictionaries, add words to them, and create tags for your words for others to see and use.
+Create personal dictionaries for easy access to your favorite words.
+This is the place to learn new words, share them, and craft them!
+Create a memory palace for all the words you know, so you never forget them again.

 ## About
 To access the service visit [WordSmith](https://word-smith-breakabletoy.herokuapp.com/).